AnjaHolmquist/A4-Final_project/README.md

 We have made an Excel file with the costplan for the Duplex files loadbaering walls.

 ## How the tool works:
-In the main.py file have we made a script, to help the Contractors, the client and the workers, the main py file are making an excel file wich contains the: area of the exterior wallparts, it shows the prise for the loadbearing wall pr m2., and the prise for each loadbearing wallparts in building.
+##### In the main.py file have we made a script, to help the Contractors, the client and the workers.
+##### the main py file are making an excel file wich contains the: area of the exterior wallparts, it shows the prise for the loadbearing wall pr m2., and the prise for each loadbearing wallparts in building.
-The output looks like this.
+##### The output looks like this.
 ![Our Cost-plan](https://github.com/AnjaHolmquist/A4-Final_project/blob/main/the%20costplan.png)

 ## But here is how we get to this output.